 Do you know that grain-fed, feedlot cow can grow big enough for slaughter up to a year faster than a cow that grazes peacefully on grass?

 Confined and overcrowded, commercially raised cattle are fed on what is not best for them.
 They eat what makes them fattest fastest.
 Thus yields the most money.

 Furthermore, with poor living conditions, cows get sick easily and disease can spread quickly.
-For this reasons, many feedlots end up using preventive antibiotics to keep cows from getting sick.
-Now, where does this antibiotics end up?
+For these reasons, many feedlots end up using preventive antibiotics to keep cows from getting sick.
+Now, where do this antibiotics end up?
 On your dinner plate?

 Why is grass-fed beef more expensive?

 Firstly, it takes longer for grass-fed cattle to reach their processing weight and their weight is lesser minus the grains or corns to bulk up their diet.
 Therefore, ranchers are battling with time and higher operating costs.
 While raising grass-fed cattle is thought to be more sustainable, it is actually more expensive for the ranchers.

 Although the demand for grass-fed beef has risen the past years, consumers are still sceptical switching from grain-fed to grass-fed beef because they are concern about differences in taste and texture.